 Displays & Picture Gallery

 Other displays included – safety equipment like ejection seats and parachutes.
 War equipment like torpedoes, bombs, radars & rockets.
 Parts of the machine like the black box.
 Insignias of various units of Indian Navy.
 There is a picture gallery that covers the major operations done by Indian Navy including the Goa liberation.
 A set of pictures takes you through the various uniforms of Naval officers.
 I liked the navy blue Sari for women officers with an elegant golden border.
 A short film is screened at 11:30 AM if there is power – unfortunately, the day we went, there was no power so we could not see the film.

 A time capsule is planted right outside the museum – on the day museum was inaugurated in 1998.
 We were told it contains pictures of the place as it existed then.
 Instruction on the capsule says that it would be opened in 2048 to compare the two times.
 And maybe another capsule would be put in place.
 Interesting concept, I do not remember anything like this elsewhere.

 There is a small cafeteria that sells basic foodstuff, souvenirs.
 And a bit out of place things like Hyderabadi pearls.

 The Museum is Open 10 AM to 5 PM, Mondays closed.

-I have written about other important Museums in Goa.
+I have written about other important Museums in the state.
 Read and add them to your Places to Visit in Goa list.